 Create the title block using CAD objects and Text on Layout Page Zero.
 Include only those items that should appear on every layout page.
 You can create areas for page-specific information, which can be filled in later on each page.

-A company logo can be added to a layout by importing it as a bitmap into a CAD detail, then sending the CAD Detail to the layout.
+A company logo can be added to a layout by importing it as an image.
 You can also embed the image in the layout file.
-For more information, see "Importing Pictures" on page 1049 of the Reference Manual.
+For more information, see "Importing Pictures" on page 1089 of the Reference Manual.